harrisonjansma/Portfolio/README.md

 <p align="center">
 <a href="https://www.harrisonjansma.com/toxic.html"><img src="images/Toxic_LDA.PNG" height=300 width=300></a></p>

-<p> In this project I used unsupervised learning to cluster forum discussions.
+<p> In this project, I used unsupervised learning to cluster forum discussions.
 Specifically, I performed LDA clustering on Wikipedia forum comments to see if I could isolate clusters of toxic comments.(insults, slurs,...)</p>
 <p>
 I was succesful in isolating toxic comments into one group.
-Furthermore, I gained valuable knowledge about the discussions held within the forum dataset, labeling forum posts into 9 distinct categories.
-These 9 categories could be further grouped as either relevant discussion, side conversations, or outright toxic comments.  </p>
+Furthermore, I gained valuable knowledge about the discussions held within the forum dataset, labeling forum posts into nine distinct categories.
+These nine categories could be further grouped as either relevant discussion, side conversations, or outright toxic comments.  </p>
 June 13, 2018

 <hr>